mvemuri1/FBLASuperManager/README.md

 * The events page allows students to learn more about competitive events, sign up for a competitive event, and see who in their chapter has already signed up.
 * **Q & A**
 The Q&A page allows students to see frequently asked questions and their answers.
 It also allows students to contact the administrators.
 Administrators will receive emails with this information.
+* **Bug Reporting System**
+On the same page as the Q&A, there is a box for any users to report a bug.
+This is automatically sent to the Firebase Database, which emails the developers.

 ### Compatibility
 Currently, in order to open FBLA Super Manager, you will need XCode 9 or higher.
 Update your XCode for best results.
 If you do not have XCode, you may view the source code on Github by selecting the folder labelled FBLASuperManager.